MolecularCartography/ili_file_server/README.md

 # \`ili File Server
-Lightweight web-service for external files retrieval by [the \`ili app](https://github.com/MolecularCartography/ili)
+Lightweight web-service performing external files retrieval for [the \`ili app](https://github.com/MolecularCartography/ili)

 ## What is it?

 The file server is a small python-based server-side application that accepts requests in format `http://this.server.org/?<external_file_URL>` and forwards the requested file to the caller.
 External files can be acessible over HTTP(S) or FTP protocols.
 The remote resource should support cross-origin access.
+If a requested file is archived, or the remote resource archives files prior to sending, the file server will extract all files at the root level and send them to the calling side.

 The server is being developed by [Alexandrov Team](http://www.embl.de/research/units/scb/alexandrov/index.html) at EMBL Heidelberg ([contact information](http://www.embl.de/research/units/scb/alexandrov/contact/index.html)).